ekrsulov/ttpe/doc/docs/plugins/catalog/transformation.md

       {advancedMode && (
         <p>
-          Use corner handles for distort, edge handles for skew, or edge handles + Cmd/Alt for perspective.
+          Use corner handles for distort, edge handles for skew, or edge handles + Shift (or virtual shift) for perspective.
         </p>
       )}
     </div>